palashkumer/Todo-plugin/README.md

 # Todo-plugin
-This is a simple crud operation plugin.
+This is an employee management system where you can create, read, update, and delete employees.

 ## Installation
 Firstly, locate the WordPress site directory.
 After verifying the designated directory, go to the ./wp-content/plugins